Left–Right Coalition Movement: Solidarity

-Failure and Dissolution of Left-Right Coalition Movement
+Failure and dissolution

-At this point, the US military government reinforced suppression of the left, such as Communist Party of Korea, and supported the Left-Right Coalition Movement.
+At this point, the US military government reinforced suppression of the left, such as Communist Party of Korea, and supported the Left–Right Coalition Movement.
 As the Cold War intensified, however, the US military government retracted its promise to support the coalition in March 1947 and supported the political right.

-For a while, the coalition, led by the moderates—Kim Kyu-sik, Lyuh Woon-hyung, and An Jae-hong—desired the establishment of a unified provisional government.
-As the conflicts between the Left and Right intensified, the moderates experienced several incidents of terror and threats against their lives from the radical Right and Left.
+For a while, the coalition, led by the moderates—Kim Kyu-sik, Lyuh, and Ahn—desired the establishment of a unified provisional government.
+As the conflicts between the left and right intensified, the moderates experienced several incidents of terror and threats against their lives from the radical right and left.

-Following this, on July 19, 1947, Lyuh Woon-hyung, the central figure of the moderate Left and a central figure of Left-Right Coalition Movement, was assassinated; and the Left-Right Coalition Movement itself lost its ability to proceed further.
-Soon, in October 1947, the second US-Soviet Joint Committee disbanded; and the United States transferred its authority over issues with the Korean Peninsula to the UN.
+Following this, on July 19, 1947, Lyuh, the central figure of the moderate left and right and a central figure of Left–Right Coalition Movement, was assassinated; and the Left–Right Coalition Movement itself lost its ability to proceed further.
+Soon, in October 1947, the second US-Soviet Joint Committee disbanded; and the United States transferred its authority over issues with the Korean Peninsula to the United Nations.

-In December 1947, the Left-Right Coalition Committee confronted its failure and officially disbanded.
-Thus, the Left-Right Coalition Movement to establish a "unified provisional government" faced frustration, failed its attempt, and the Korean Peninsula saw the establishment of a separate government in South Korea.
-Though the Left-Right Coalition Movement had failed, its aim was carried into south–north negotiations by Kim Kyu-sik.
+In December 1947, the Left–Right Coalition Committee confronted its failure and officially disbanded.
+Thus, the Left–Right Coalition Movement to establish a "unified provisional government" faced frustration, failed its attempt, and the Korean Peninsula saw the establishment of a separate government in South Korea.
+Though the Left–Right Coalition Movement had failed, its aim was carried into south–north negotiations by Kim Kyu-sik.